kubernetes/test-infra/prow/getting_started_deploy.md

 ### Update the sample manifest

 There are two sample manifests to get you started:
-* [`starter-s3.yaml`](/config/prow/cluster/starter-s3.yaml) sets up a minio as blob storage for logs and is particularly well suited to quickly get something working
+* [`starter-s3.yaml`](/config/prow/cluster/starter-s3.yaml) sets up a minio as blob storage for logs and is particularly well suited to quickly get something working.
+NOTE: this method requires 2 PVs of 100Gi each.
 * [`starter-gcs.yaml`](/config/prow/cluster/starter-gcs.yaml) uses GCS as blob storage and requires additional configuration to set up the bucket and ServiceAccounts.
 See [this](#configure-a-gcs-bucket) for details.

 **Note**: It will deploy prow in the `prow` namespace of the cluster.